dexterstr/Getaway-Groceries/Milestone3.md

 1.	<b>Stakeholder communications requirements:</b>

 The reason of Communication Administration is to characterize the communication necessities for the project and how information will be conveyed.
 It mainly defines what information will be communicated, how the information is communicated, to whom and when the information is communicated and an escalation process for resolving any communication based conflicts.
 There are three general classes of communication that are required in an effective stakeholder administration; reporting, public relations (showcasing) and purposeful communication.
-Reporting, PR and promoting and purposeful communication.
+Reporting, PR and promoting and purposeful communication.<br>
 2.	<b>Communications summary:</b>

 <table>